itsMagic1/Layout-Experiments/README.md

 ## Inspiration

-I drew inspiration from editorial styles and modern UI components.
-The goal was to explore visual modularity and experiment with animated entrances.
+I drew inspiration from editorial styles and modern UI components found across various websites.
+The goal was to explore visual modularity and experiment with animated entrances using real-world design references.

 ## Technologies